Self-Care: 5 Tips for TBI Survivors and Family Members

 Be Kind to Yourself

 You have been put through the wringer with very difficult situations.
 Giving yourself credit for doing your best in each situation will help lift your spirits and self-esteem.
+Believe it when someone says you're a modern day wonder woman or superman!

 Take Time to do Things You Enjoy